aditya123473892/wagtail/Google-Summer-of-Code-2022.md

 Project proposals should fall into one of three categories:

 - Work on Wagtail itself.
 The core product.
 - Work on tools to support Wagtail.
-Example: Editor guide as a stand-alone project.
+Example: Editor guide as a Wagtail website.
 - Wagtail third-party libraries.
 Example: [Wagtail Live](https://github.com/wagtail/wagtail-live) is a GSOC 2021 project.

 The project you propose should be: